MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-change-subscription-owner.md

 ---

-# Change the owner for an Azure Stack user subscription
+# Change the billing owner for an Azure Stack user subscription

-Azure Stack operators can use PowerShell to change the billing owner of a user subscription.
+Azure Stack operators can use PowerShell to change the billing owner for a user subscription.
 One reason to change the owner, for example, is to replace a user that leaves your organization.

 There are two types of *Owners* that are assigned to a subscription: